olifrost/olifrost.github.io/about.md

 No, I traditionally hand-code all my work.

 ## Who made that thing you posted?
 Usually I work alone, like Batman, or Frodo after a meltdown.
-However, if you'd like to make something together it could be worth an ask.
+However, if you'd like to make something together, it'd be great to hear from you.

 ## Will you do something for me?
 [Ask me](mailto:{{ site.author.email }}).
 As long as it's not weird…